omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ##### Production Considerations

 There are a few things to consider if you want to convert this proof of concept into a production service.
 - For simplicity purposes, the Karma and RCP tokens can be minted by anyone.
-In production, KARMA tokens should be minted by the contract owner only, Community Points tokens (e.g. RCP tokens) may be minted by the correspondent Community Points moderator (e.g. subreddit admin).
+In production, KARMA tokens should be minted by the contract owner only.
+Community Points tokens (e.g. RCP tokens) may be minted by the correspondent Community Points moderator (e.g. subreddit admin).
 This can be changed in configurations.
-- The keys for Community Points engine and users (e.g. Subreddit server) are generated within the application, which is sufficient only for demo purposes.
+- The keys for the Community Points engine and users (e.g. Subreddit server) are generated within the application, which is sufficient only for demo purposes.
 - The amount in UTXO(s) used for KARMA and RCP inputs should match the exact amount of tokens you want to swap.
 This is due to the limitation of 4 inputs and 4 outputs on the OMG Network.
 In production, you should merge or split UTXO(s) to get the exact amount needed in the claim atomic swap.
 - The demo mints KARMA and RCP tokens on demand when the script is starting.
 In production, the owner of the corresponding tokens may mint tokens beforehand.
 - The demo was tested on Ropsten and Rinkeby environments due to the Ethereum network gas price on Mainnet.